 It's easy to look after and clean your Hello Cup.
 Remember to wash your hands before you insert or removing your Hello Cup.
 After removing your Hello Cup, empty it and rinse under the tap with cold water.
 Cold water helps prevent stains from setting in.
 If you're not near a sink, it's fine to simply empty your the contents of your cup into the loo, wipe your Hello Cup out with toilet paper and reinsert.
 Otherwise, you can clean in with water and a mild soap (just make sure all soap residue is rinsed off).
 While you can leave your Hello Cup in for up to 12 hours, we recommend changing it every 8 hours if you can.
 If you are traveling in countries where tap water is not safe to drink, we recommend rinsing your Hello Cup with bottled water or using our Hello Go sanitising cup and hand spray.

 At the end of your period, sterilise your cup before you put it away.
-We recommend boiling your Hello Cup for 3 minutes (no longer) or soaking your Hello Cup in a glass of cold water containing 1/4 sterilising tablet (Milton is the most common brand and is available is supermarkets and pharmacies) for 15 minutes.
-Not not leave your cup soaking for longer than 30 minutes as this may damage the cup.
+We recommend popping your clean Hello Cup into a full pit of water which maintains a boil for at least for 3 minutes (use a timer so that it doesn't boil dry!) or soaking your Hello Cup in a glass of cold water containing 1/4 sterilising tablet (Milton is the most common brand and is available is supermarkets and pharmacies) for 15 minutes.
+Do not leave your cup soaking for longer than 30 minutes as this may damage the cup.
 Make sure your Hello Cup is fully dry before you store it.

 Unlike tampons and pads, the blood doesn’t mix with the air.
 It is this combo that can make having your period literally a stink time.
 Cups are pretty much odour free.
 Yay.
 If you do find your cup a bit wiffy, try changing it more regularly.
 Here are a few other tips to combat odour: